hanrichard/Notebook/aws/aws learning doc/tips.md

 The option that says: Use AWS Direct Connect to route all access to S3 and DynamoDB via private endpoints is incorrect because AWS Direct Connect is primarily used to establish a dedicated network connection from your premises to AWS.
 The scenario didn't say that the company is using its on-premises server or has a hybrid cloud architecture.

 The option that says: Use AWS VPN CloudHub to route all access in S3 and DynamoDB to a private endpoint is incorrect because AWS VPN CloudHub is mainly used to provide secure communication between remote sites and not for creating a private endpoint to access Amazon S3 and DynamoDB within the Amazon network.

+- Amazon DynamoDB global tables provide a fully managed solution for deploying a multi-region, multi-master database.
+This is the only solution presented that provides an active-active configuration where reads and writes can take place in multiple regions with full bi-directional synchronization.